mitsuba-renderer/drjit-core/README.md

   and the LLVM backend automatically targets the vector instruction sets supported by the host machine (e.g. AVX/AVX2, or AVX512 if available).

+- Enoki-JIT can capture and compile pure arithmetic, side effects, and control flow (loops, dynamic dispatch).

 - Supports parallel kernel execution on multiple devices (JITing from several CPU threads, or running kernels on multiple GPUs).

-- Instead of running the generated code, Enoki-JIT can also simply capture it return a string representation for advanced use cases (metaprogramming, etc.)

 - The library provides an *asynchronous* memory allocator, which allocates and releases memory in the execution stream of a device that runs asynchronously